You may be entitled to benefits and help with housing and childcare if you are a young parent.

 Where can I get more help?

-If neither the council or social services can help you, call Shelter Cymru’s expert housing advice helpline on 0345 075 5005.
+If neither the council or social services can help you, call Shelter Cymru’s expert housing advice helpline.
 You could also email our housing advice team, or, if you prefer, visit advice near you to find a local Shelter Cymru advice surgery where you can talk to someone in person.

 Take a look at our useful links for details of other organisations that might be able to help you.